reactiveui/website/input/docs/handbook/collections/index.md

 ### An Example

 Imagine your application needs a service that will expose a collection mutated by a background worker.
 You need to get change notifications from it somehow to synchronize it with the user interface.
 Here DynamicData comes to the rescue.
-You expose an `IObservable<IChangeSet<bool>>` from your service to the outer world, and DynamicData takes case of allowing you to observe changes of your mutable `SourceList` of items.
+You expose an `IObservable<IChangeSet<bool>>` from your service to the outer world, and DynamicData takes care of allowing you to observe changes of your mutable `SourceList` of items.
 Use the `.Connect()` operator to turn your `SourceList<T>` to an observable change set `IObservable<IChangeSet<bool>>`.

 ```cs
 public class Service